docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 See "Error Handling" in `PEP 258`_.

 The parser must return a set of *unique* hyperlink targets.
-The calling software (such as the Docutils_) can warn of unresolvable links, giving reasons for the messages.
+The calling software (such as Docutils_) can warn of unresolvable links, giving reasons for the messages.